I am often asked: “What does tudo bem”mean?”

 - Tudo bem? = Everything well?

 This is one of the most common ways to greet people in Brazil.
 You simply ask: Tudo bem?
-It is our equivalent to, “How are you?” and works both in person and over the phone.
+It is our equivalent to, “How are you?” and works both in person and over the phone, with friends and coworkers.

 How about Tudo bom?